NevadaCountyFreeCodeCamp/nevadacountyfreecodecamp.github.io/CONTRIBUTING.md

  ### Your First Code Contribution

-Unsure where to begin contributing?
+Unsure how to begin contributing?
+Check out [GitHub's On-Demand training](https://services.github.com/on-demand/).

+Want to make a contribution to this repo?
 You can start by looking through the `help-wanted` issues:

 * [Help wanted issues](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+user%3Anevadacountyfreecodecamp+sort%3Acomments-desc&type=) - issues which should be a bit more involved than `beginner` issues.